PeculiarVentures/csrhelp/README.md

 ### What does it look like?

-Below is a snapshot of the CSR Help page, the page is responsive and works well on mobile and tablet devices.
+Below is a snapshot of ***CSR Helper***, the page is responsive and works well on mobile and tablet devices.

 <br/>